Joredjs/monomod/docs/structure.md

 This category manages the configuration of backend frameworks utilized by the servers.
 Examples include:

-- `framework-express`:  Handles the configuration and setup of the Express framework within NXMS.
+- `framework-express`:  Handles the configuration and setup of the Express framework within **nxms**.

 Other framework implementations could include Fastify, Koa, NestJS, etc.